 Wilkinson started her career as a reporter.
 Back in the newsroom, she began drawing the people she was supposed to be reporting on.
 She realized cartooning combined her interests in art and politics without taxing her interest in spelling.
 After a year of remedial art school, including a stint at the Pennsylvania Academy of the Fine Arts, she began freelancing at several Philadelphia and New York publications, finally landing a full-time job at the San Jose Mercury News in 1982.

-- Reporter at West Chester (PA) Daily Local News
+- Stringer at West Chester (PA) Daily Local News.

 - Cartoonist at San Jose Mercury News